viansebastian/AdultsIncome-PredictiveAnalytics/README.md

 | Amer-Indian-Eskimo |        470       |       1.0      |
 | Other              |        406       |       0.8      |

-Dari tabel 1.5, dapat terlihat bahwa modus yang sangat jelas jatuh pada kategori White, dengan perbedaan hingga 75,9%.
+From table 1.5, it can be seen that the mode clearly falls in the White category, with a difference of up to 75.9%.

 ---

 ![Univariate Visualization](Sub1_PA/univariateGender.png?raw=true "Univariate result")

-Gambar 1.6: Univariate analysis gender vs income
+Figure 1.6: Univariate analysis of gender vs income

-Keterangan dari distribusi gender dapat dicermati dari tabel berikut.
+Information on gender distribution can be seen in the following table.

-Tabel 1.6: Distribusi gender
+Table 1.6: Gender distribution
 | **gender** | **sample count** | **percentage** |
 |:----------:|:----------------:|:--------------:|
 | Male       |       32650      |      66.8      |
 | Female     |       16192      |      33.2      |

-Hasil dari tabel 1.6 membenarkan teori dari tabel 1.4, dimana distribusi Male (pria) lebih besar dari Female (wanita).
+The results of table 1.6 confirm the theory of table 1.4, where the distribution of Male is greater than Female.

 ---

 ![Univariate Visualization](Sub1_PA/univariateNative.png?raw=true "Univariate result")

-Gambar 1.7: Univariate analysis native vs income
+Figure 1.7: Univariate analysis native vs income

-Keterangan dari distribusi native dapat dicermati dari tabel berikut.
+Description of the native distribution can be seen in the following table.

-*nilai yang ditampilkan hanya 15 teratas, karena unique value yang terlalu banyak.
+*only the top 15 values ​​are displayed, due to too many unique values.

-Tabel 1.7: Distribusi native
+Table 1.7: Native distribution
 |  **native** | **sample count** | **percentage** |
 |:-----------:|:----------------:|:--------------:|
 | USA         |       43832      |      89.7      |